From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Category of Twisted Cubes

-\begin{lemma} The $m$-faces are the only injective maps $\twgraphdim(m,n)$:
+\begin{lemma}~ The $m$-faces are the only injective maps $\twgraphdim(m,n)$:

-\end{lemma} \begin{proof} Every face gives rise to a canonical injective dimension-preserving morphism, as dictated by the inclusion of the full subgraph that the face represents into $\twcube n$.
-The fact that these are the only ones follows from \Cref{thm:total-order} (we cannot ``swap dimensions'') and \Cref{lem:image-is-face}. \end{proof}
+\end{lemma} \begin{proof} Every face gives rise to a canonical injective dimension-preserving morphism in the sense of \cref{def:ord-dim-pres}, as dictated by the inclusion of the full subgraph that the face represents into $\twcube n$.
+The fact that these are the only ones follows from \cref{thm:total-order} (we cannot ``swap dimensions'') and \cref{lem:image-is-face}. \end{proof}

-As with \Cref{thm:total-order} before, \Cref{lem:faces-only-inj} is a result which is usually found in simplicial structures, but not in cubical ones.
-In any case, we now easily get: \begin{lemma}[factorisation of dimension preserving morphisms] Given a morphism $f : \twgraphdim(m,n)$, there is exactly one way to write it as the composition $f = \mathsf{inj}(f) \circ \mathsf{surj}(f)$ of a surjective dimension preserving graph morphism followed by an injective one.
+As with~\cref{thm:total-order} before, \cref{lem:faces-only-inj} is a result which is usually found in simplicial structures, but not in cubical ones.
+In any case, we now easily get: \begin{lemma}[factorisation of dimension preserving morphisms]~ Given a morphism $f : \twgraphdim(m,n)$, there is exactly one way to write it as the composition $f = \mathsf{inj}(f) \circ \mathsf{surj}(f)$ of a surjective dimension preserving graph morphism followed by an injective one.
 This means that the map

 is an equivalence.
-Moreover, morphisms $\twgraphdim(m,n)$ are in 1-to-1 correspondence with faces of $\twcube n$ of dimension $\leqslant m$. \end{lemma} \begin{proof} A consequence of \Cref{lem:image-is-face} is that the factorisation on the level of sets of vertices works.
-The second claim follows from the first: In \eqref{eq:factorisation}, the $k$ and the surjective map are uniquely determined (i.e.\ contractible components) by \Cref{lem:surj-dim-unique}.
-By \Cref{lem:faces-only-inj}, injective maps correspond to faces. \end{proof}
+Moreover, morphisms $\twgraphdim(m,n)$ are in 1-to-1 correspondence with faces of $\twcube n$ of dimension $\leqslant m$. \end{lemma} \begin{proof} A consequence of \cref{lem:image-is-face} is that the factorisation on the level of sets of vertices works.
+The second claim follows from the first: In~\eqref{eq:factorisation}, the $k$ and the surjective map are uniquely determined (i.e.\ contractible components) by \cref{lem:surj-dim-unique}.
+By \cref{lem:faces-only-inj}, injective maps correspond to faces. \end{proof}

-\begin{remark} A consequence of \Cref{lem:factoring-dim-pres} and the proof of \Cref{lem:surj-dim-unique} is that all the non-empty fibres of a dimension-preserving morphism between twisted cubes have the same size.
+\begin{remark} It follows from \cref{lem:factoring-dim-pres} and the proof of \cref{lem:surj-dim-unique} that all the non-empty fibres of a dimension-preserving morphism between twisted cubes have the same size.
 The reverse is the case as well: a morphism between twisted graphs where all non-empty fibres have the same size is dimension-preserving. \end{remark}